Series 7 Episode 3 A Fracture in Time Part One Written by Ryder Smith

 “Oi!” she cried out angrily.
 Dan and Alfie laughed loudly as they pushed forward to build up momentum, and propelled themselves into the air with a whoop.
-They managed to make it to a branch higher than Zoe had managed before the rope supporting the swing snapped at the added weight.
+They swung to a branch higher than Zoe had managed before the rope snapped at the added weight.

 Dan managed a small yelp before he crashed into a heap on the ground.
-He gasped, and rolled to the side so he was resting on his left hip.
+He gasped, and rolled onto his side.
 The wind had been knocked out of him, and his back and right arm ached from the collision.
-His jacket was covered in mud and he was immensely grateful that he decided to forgo shorts in favour of jeans, even if they were caked in mud.
+His jacket was covered in mud and he was immensely grateful that he decided to forgo shorts in favour of jeans.

 “Thanks, Zoe,” Dan mumbled, still disoriented from the fall.
 He brought a hand to his head and winced when he felt a bruise forming.